-3 Hospitalized After Person Is Pushed Through Window During Fight At Congress Hotel Near Lollapalooza
+Fight Over Counterfeit Tickets Sends 3 People Crashing Through Window At Congress Hotel Near Lollapalooza

 — Steven Graves (@StevenGravesTV) August 1, 2021

+The older of the two alleged fraud victims suffered minor cuts to his head and both his legs and his condition was stabilized.
+The younger of the men suffered a laceration to the leg and was reported in good condition, and the man who sold them the alleged counterfeit tickets suffered minor cuts to his hands and both legs.
+His condition was also stabilized.

-Graves said two people were seen bleeding.
-Police blocked the sidewalk at the scene.
+Graves said two people were seen bleeding at the scene.
+First responders put tourniquets on all three injured men, who were all taken to Northwestern Memorial Hospital.

+The man accused of selling the fake tickets was in custody late Sunday.MORE NEWS: COVID Vaccination, Testing Sites Open At Ford City Mall, River Oaks Mall